 The other four al-Qaeda leaders set free by Iran are:

-- Abu Khayr al-Masri: An Egyptian member of al-Qaeda’s Shura Council, Abu Khayr was as a member of the Black Guard, the elite bodyguard unit, connected directly to Bin Laden and Zawahiri.
-Abu Khayr was al-Qaeda’s chief of foreign relations and the principal conduit to the Taliban.
-Abu Khayr is one of the most-wanted men in his native Saudi Arabia.
-Reported to have travelled from Iran to Pakistan in 2010 with Saad bin Laden, Osama’s son, it is not clear how or why Abu Khayr ended up back in Iran and what exactly were the arrangements of his captivity.
+- Abdullah Muhammad Rajab Abd al-Rahman (Abu Khayr al-Masri): An Egyptian member of al-Qaeda’s Shura Council, Abu al-Khayr was as a member of the Black Guard, the elite bodyguard unit, connected directly to Bin Laden and Zawahiri.
+Abu al-Khayr was al-Qaeda’s chief of foreign relations and the principal conduit to the Taliban.
+Abu al-Khayr is reported to have travelled from Iran to Pakistan in 2010 with Saad bin Laden, Osama’s son; if this is so, it is not clear how or why Abu al-Khayr ended up back in Iran and what exactly were the arrangements of his captivity.

 - Abu Muhammad al-Masri: One of the most important operational planners in al-Qaeda, Abu Muhammad is another Egyptian member of the Shura Council, and a close associate of al-Adel’s.
 Abu Muhammad is under U.S. indictment for the African Embassy bombings.